mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "I'm... sorry."

 Fanla produced two kelp squares from her pocket, and gave one to me.
 We swallowed the bitterness and spat out the rest, and felt that life-bringing death come upon us.
-The panic that pervaded our minds had melted away, and left us with clarity of mind, of purpose.
+All of the turmoil that pervaded our minds had melted away, and left us with ultimate clarity.
+We stood within our minds, together in an infinitely transparent space.
+We knew our purpose, for time knew it for us.

-As we waded into the water, a song of my mother's lulled me to sleep.
+As we waded into the water, my mother's voice came to me.
+Like a ziyu in the morning.

 ```
 A little fish, swimming down below,